Conversion Rate: the Holy Grail of online businesses, the ultimate measure of success, the be-all and end-all of eCommerce. Or is it?

 Why Conversion Rate is a Skewed Metric

 First of all, let's define what we mean by Conversion Rate.
 Simply put, it's the percentage of visitors to your website who actually make a purchase or take some other desired action.
 So if 100 people visit your site and 10 buy something, your Conversion Rate is 10%.
+This is a simple example of the conversion rate formula in action.

 Easy peasy.

 But here's the thing: Conversion Rate only tells you how many people are buying from you right now.
 It doesn't give you any information about how much money those customers will spend with you in the future.
+Nor does it consider the conversion rate benchmarks that can vary greatly across different industries and types of businesses.

 And that, friends, is where Customer Lifetime Value (CLV) comes in.